59th Kanagawa Prefectural Art Exhibition

 - Congratulations on winning the grand prize.
 Please tell us how you feel now.

 Thank you very much.
-I feel a great sense of responsibility in receiving this award.
-At the same time, I am also feeling a surge of gratitude towards my teacher and fellow calligraphers.
+I feel a sense of responsibility for receiving this award.
+At the same time, I feel a surge of gratitude towards my teacher and fellow calligraphers.

 -What made you decide to become an artist?

-I started learning calligraphy because I wanted to acquire it as a form of culture.
-When I reached an age where I thought I was halfway through the 100-year lifespan, I decided to devote myself to calligraphy.
+I started learning calligraphy as a form of culture, and when I reached an age where I thought I was at the halfway point of the 100-year lifespan, I decided to devote myself to calligraphy.

 I wanted to live a life that I could say I was "dedicated" to.